dreadflopp/dreads_modlist_patches/README.md

 * Support for the Survival mode from Bethesda Creation Club.
 * HD textures for landscapes, structures and buildings that keeps the vanilla look and feel.
 * HD textures for clutter, armors, weapons other items.
-* Bigger trees for a truly immersive forrest.
+* Bigger trees for a truly immersive forest.
 * Enhanced visuals with Cathedral Weather, Relighting Skyrim and Luminosity Lighting Overhaul.
 * New unique armors are added to the game.
 * New weapons types with custom animations.